LLM in International Economic Law

 The wide range of courses available will enable you to tailor the programme to your areas of professional and personal interest.
 You will take foundational courses in at least two of the three pillars: international trade law; international investment law, and international development.
 You will also have the opportunity to select additional subjects from a range of other specialised courses, varying from year to year, and covering topics such as:

-- law and sustainable development
+- law and development

-- international dispute settlement
+- investor state dispute settlement

 You will also be able to choose from the specialised courses in others areas of public international law as part of your LLM in International Economic Law.